mirkos86/mirkos86/README.md

 I am very interested in coding, particularly data science and machine learning.
 To start off, I attended and graduated from the Udacity Intro to Machine
 Learning with Pytorch course.
 I am currently studying the freeCodeCamp curriculum.

-For a living, I manage my family company, a pretty big seasonal hospitality business.
+For a living, I manage my family company, a hospitality business.
-That is also poducing a custom app for take away orders, whose development I am supervising.
+That is also producing a custom app for take away orders, whose development I am supervising.

-I also have a blog underway.
-It started as a business publication on my company's website and then decoupled from the main line of business, because I started to use it mostly for existential and philosophical reflections since, in order to keep myself engaged, I rebuked the business kind-of
-talk: https://mirkosmill.blogspot.com/ The name is a tribute to the book _Hamlet's Mill_, which explores the meaning of ancestral myths.

 You can easily reach me on LinkedIn or via email.